NRI Income Tax & Compliance

 Total Income INR 5,50,000

 Here, the total income taxable apart from STCG is INR 1,50,000.
-As the income of Mr. A is below the basic tax exemption limit, STCG earned by him from the sale of equity shares will be reduced to INR 1,00,000.
-The tax calculation made here is according to the old tax regime, i.e., the basic tax exemption limit of an individual is INR 2,50,000.
+As Mr. A's income is below the basic tax exemption limit, the STCG from the sale of equity shares will be reduced to INR 1,00,000.
+The tax calculation here is based on the old tax regime, i.e., the basic tax exemption limit for an individual is INR 2,50,000.

-Now, consider, instead of a resident Indian, Mr. A was an NRI, then he would not be able to claim the exemption for his short-term capital gain, and according to the sale date of his shares, he required to pay the tax as per the applicable tax rate.
+Now, consider that, instead of a resident Indian, Mr. A was an NRI; then he would not be able to claim the exemption on his short-term capital gain, and, based on the sale date of his shares, he would be required to pay tax at the applicable tax rate.

-This is how the adjustment of STCG is done against the basic tax exemption limit.
+This is how the STCG adjustment is made against the basic tax exemption limit.
 Moving ahead, let's know the carry forward & set off of losses in short-term capital loss (STCL).

 Need Help with NRI Taxes?